open-mmlab/mmdetection/docs/faq.md

 ## Model

-- ResNet style parameter description
+- `style` in ResNet

-    ResNet `style` optional parameters include `pytorch` and `caffe`, the difference lies in the Bottleneck module.
+    The `style` parameter in ResNet allows either `pytorch` or `caffe` style.
+It indicates the difference in the Bottleneck module.
 Bottleneck is a stacking structure of `1x1-3x3-1x1`.
 In the case of sampling with stride=2, the stride parameter of `caffe` mode is placed on the first `1x1` convolution, while in `pyorch` mode, stride is placed on the second `3x3` convolution.
 The sample code is as follows:

     ```
     if self.style == 'pytorch':